 4. CPU Socket

-Motherboards featuring CPU sockets for newer generation CPU are often expensive.
+Motherboards featuring CPU sockets for newer-generation CPUs are often expensive.

-For instance the motherboards featuring the LGA1700 socket for 12th gen Intel CPUs are generally more expensive than the motherboard featuring the LGA1200 socket for the 10th and 11th gen CPUs.
+For instance, the motherboards featuring the LGA1700 socket for 12th gen Intel CPUs are generally more expensive than those featuring the LGA1200 socket for the 10th and 11th gen CPUs.

 Also Read: How to Check What CPU is Compatible With My Motherboard?